-It has long been argued that access to quality education K-16 is "key to closing the economic and social gap" (Institute for Higher Education Policy, 2007).
+Native American Students Going to and Staying in Postsecondary Education: An Intervention Perspective t has long been argued that access to quality education K-16 is "key to closing the economic and social gap."
 Given this, it is undeniable that Native American youth are part of a large cadre who deserve a better system of student and learning supports to enable them to have an equal opportunity to succeed at each level of their formal education.